The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Victoria, AU

 Melbourne, VIC, AU

-Haloom Rafehi practices in Melbourne, Australia.
+Haloom Rafehi practices practicing medicine in Melbourne, Australia.
 Rafehi is rated as an Advanced expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-Their top areas of expertise are Acute Cerebellar Ataxia, Myoclonic Epilepsy, Drug Induced Dyskinesia, and Hereditary Ataxia.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Acute Cerebellar Ataxia, Myoclonic Epilepsy, Drug Induced Dyskinesia, and Hereditary Ataxia.

 Advanced in Acute Cerebellar Ataxia